logic-found/SonarQube-POC-VM-AZ/README.md

 ### Steps Followed:

 - **Infrastructure Provisioning & Configuration Setup :**
-1. Used Terraform script deploy Azure VM.
+1. Used Terraform script to deploy Azure VM.
-2. Configured Docker, SonarQube on VM via script (provided the script in base64 to azurerm_virtual_machine_extension resource in terraform)
+2. 2.
+Configured Docker, SonarQube on VM via bash script (provided the start.sh script in base64 format to azurerm_virtual_machine_extension resource in terraform for setting up the configuration)

 - **Integrate SonarQube with Azure DevOps Pipeline :**
 1. Used a Dockerfile